musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 For more details, tutorials, and additional learning resources, click on the links above for each of the mentioned tools and technologies.

 ### Why AI Projects fail

-Artificial Intelligence (AI) has the potential to drive innovation, improve decision-making, and unlock new business opportunities.
-However, many organizations struggle to move beyond the proof-of-concept stage due to challenges in developing, deploying, and maintaining AI solutions at scale.
+Many organizations struggle to move beyond the proof-of-concept stage due to challenges in developing, deploying, and maintaining AI solutions at scale.
 Despite heavy investment in AI, many projects fail to deliver value due to:

 - **Lack of operational expertise** – Data scientists and ML engineers often focus on building models but lack the skills to deploy and maintain them in production.
 - **Siloed teams** – Development, data science, and operations teams often work independently, leading to misalignment and inefficiencies.
 - **Infrastructure complexity** – AI workloads require specialized infrastructure, which can be difficult to set up, scale, and manage.